-3.the scale of the activity
+- 3.the scale of the activity

-4.the duration of impacts
+- 4.the duration of impacts

-5.the type of access
+- 5.the type of access

-6.technology used (such as the use of a new technology in an unfamiliar setting)
+- 6.technology used (such as the use of a new technology in an unfamiliar setting)

-7.management plans
+- 7.management plans

-8.cumulative effects
+- 8.cumulative effects

-In addition to screening project changes, the screener must consider past screenings or assessments for the development.Note that the preliminary screening should consider the potential impacts of the amendment in combination with cumulative effects of all past activities, including impacts of the existing development.
+In addition to screening project changes, the screener must consider past screenings or assessments for the development.
+Anote that the preliminary screening should consider the potential impacts of the amendment in combination with cumulative effects of all past activities, including impacts of the existing development.
 Screeners are encouraged to compile and include information from past screenings in the screening report.

-Under section 118 of the MVRMA, no authorizations can be issued unless the requirements of Part 5 have been complied with.
-See subsection 115(2) of the MVRMA.
+&lt;sup>62Under section 118 of the MVRMA, no authorizations can be issued unless the requirements of Part 5 have been complied with.